-The American Women's College of Bay Path University
+The American Women's College at Bay Path University

 SOUL places the adult woman learner at the center of the college learning experience.